 I gave this zucchini dal a south Indian flair, with coconut oil, curry leaves and a dash of curry powder.
-You can even add some coconut milk to finish it off and make it more creamy, although I leave it out because the dal is amazingly delicious as it is.
+You can add some coconut milk to finish it off and make it creamier but I leave it out because the dal is very delicious as it is.

 Ingredients